 A development plan is not necessarily required for each reserve.
-Larger reserves with multiple uses (such as a major sports park) or a high profile sites (such as Premier Parks) are most likely to benefit from a development plan.
+Larger reserves with multiple uses (such as a major sports park) or high profile sites are most likely to benefit from a development plan.
 For the development or redevelopment of smaller or less complex reserves, a simple landscape plan may be sufficient (See also: 7.5 Landscaping).